sambauers/capistrano-committed/README.md

     $ gem install capistrano-committed

-In your projects Capfile add this line:
+In your project’s Capfile add this line:

 ```ruby
 require 'capistrano/committed'